Oswald Peraza Player Props: Yankees vs. Royals

-After hitting .167 with a double, five walks and two RBI in his past 10 games, Oswald Peraza and the New York Yankees face the Kansas City Royals (who will start Alec Marsh) at 7:05 PM ET on Friday.
+After going 0-for-3 in his most recent game, Oswald Peraza and the New York Yankees face the Kansas City Royals (who will start Brady Singer) at 1:05 PM ET on Saturday.

-He is looking to bounce back after a four-strikeout performance in his last game against the Angels.
+In his last game he had a hitless performance (0-for-3) against the Royals.

 Oswald Peraza Game Info & Props vs. the Royals